mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 case you can get one from PlugSurfing.
-Charging via the e-mobi app is a lengthy process (especially when combined with a verification procedure with Finnish S-Pankki) and requires a solid internet connection, otherwise you will spend your time watching a progress indicator rotating in the e-mobi app.
+Charging via the e-mobi app is a lengthy process (especially when combined with a verification procedure with Finnish S-Pankki) and requires a solid internet connection, otherwise you will spend your time watching a progress indicator rotating in the e-mobi app and cursing.

 For example the internet connectivity coverage of the [Vitrupe](https://www.plugshare.com/location/156536) charger